HPCBio/EBP/scripts/mitofinder/README_mitofinder.md

 # 3. Setup

-MitoFinder needs not only the target genome file, but also the reference mitochondrial genome in GenBank format.
+MitoFinder needs not only the target genome file, but also the reference mitochondrial genome of a close species.
+This file should be in GenBank format.
 This step cannot be automated.
-It is basically a search for the mito genome that is closest to the target genome.
 We only provide the NCBI download page for all mitochondrial genomes they have.

 # 4. Run the script